eriksf/eriksf-dotfiles/README.md

 * Homebrew
 * tmux
 * oh-my-zsh
-* base-16 terminal colors
 * Some terminal aliases and functions in oh-my-zsh/custom/my-aliases.zsh
 * You can edit what you want to install in pre-install.sh
 * You can edit my_motd.sh to customize your message of the day

 ## Quick start
-* Clone the repo: `git clone https://github.com/iraquitan/iraquitan-dotfiles.git`.
+* Clone the repo: `git clone https://github.com/eriksf/eriksf-dotfiles.git`.
 * In the terminal, change the directory to the cloned repo.
 * You need to change the contents of `gitconfig_local` to your own.
 * To setup the environment, run the following code on terminal: `./install`.